MicrosoftDocs/power-platform/power-platform/guidance/coe/theming-components.md

 [Component libraries](https://docs.microsoft.com/powerapps/maker/canvas-apps/component-library) provides a centralized and managed repository of components for reusability.
 Component libraries are the recommended way of sharing components across apps.

 The Shared Component Library part of the Theming components contains a Header, TabControl and PreLoader component.
-You can extend this component library with further components you want your makers to use.
+The Shared Component Library is not editable.
+Make a copy of the library before expanding it.

 **Permission**: Share the Shared Component Library with makers in your organization.
 Makers are using the same components to create their apps will ensure consistent look and feel across various apps.